stuartellis/sve-personal-website/content/articles/task-runner.md

 3. [Dev Containers](#adding-task-to-a-dev-container)
 4. [Installation script](#installing-task-with-a-script)

-Tool version managers and the installation script also enable you to install Task so that it is globally available for all of your work, not just a single project.
+Tool version managers, `npm` and the installation script also enable you to install Task so that it is globally available for all of your work, not just a single project.

 If you install a global copy of Task then [you can integrate it with your shell](#integrating-task-with-your-shell).